clue/reactphp-socks/README.md

 # SOCKS client library

-Async SOCKS client library to connect to SOCKS 4, SOCKS 4a and SOCKS 5 servers
+Async SOCKS client library to connect to SOCKS4, SOCKS4a and SOCKS5 servers

-TODO: only SOCKS 4/4a at the moment

 ## Description